HACombiner/cameraTools/cameraTools/README.md

-# Simple Logger Addon
+# HACombiner CameraTools Core Addon

-This addon prints "Loaded." to the logs when it starts.
+HACombiner's CameraTools Core Addon.
+This is not required downloaded but will be in the future.
+If you see this addon, you have successfully added the CameraTools addon repo.
+NOTE: This Is The OLD Repo.